saeedezzati/superpower-chatgpt/README.md

 🕵️‍♀️ Incognito Mode: Chat with History Off and continue it later

 ## Prompt Management for ChatGPT

+⛓️ Prompt Chains: Save a series of prompts as a prompt chain.
+Then run each prompt in the prompt chain one by one with a single click

+⚡️ Auto Complete Menu: Simply type @ or # to open a menu of all your custom prompts or prompt chains right above the input box

 🔙 Input History: Every prompt you have ever used is saved privately on your computer.
 Click on My Prompt History to scroll through all your ChatGPT prompt history, mark them as favorites, or share them with the community